victoraaa/python173/README.txt

 Tests:

-So far we pass 45 tests of the provided 90:
+So far we pass 88 of 90 tests.

+Come on, give a smile.

 Design:

+About Desugaring:

-We have defined a type, in racket, to represent types.
-It has, as fields, the name of the type and its base types.
+	We have a near to 1-on-1 correspondence of PyExpr's and structures from the AST python specification.

-Our core language consists of a set of types similar to that provided in parseltongue when we deal with the 'primitive types'.
-For everything that doesn't look "too primitive" (as lists, tuples, dicts, objects...), we use a VHash, which has a hash of fields, an "Uid" so that we can check if one object 'is' another, and a type.

-For now, we have something called VClass, but its just a stub.

-What works in exceptions is the try-except-else-finally logic.
-We don't have re-raise working yet.
-For functions, we are near to get keyword arguments.
-Although the user can't use default values when declaring a function yet, the interpreter already accounts it, and we can write the lib functions that depend on this.

-Since we don't have methods working yet, we can't pass all the tests in dict yet.
-We also haven't done anything related to 'for... in .' yet, so we have no tests in the "iter" fold.
-Although we don't have the tests at 'range' working, we have all of the base to do this.
-We just need to implement the range function as a builtin.

-Our syntax language has something close to one type for each of the types in the AST python specification.
-Basically, everything that is parsed as a different type goes to a different clause in the desugarer.
+	Our desugarer has two important functions: get-vars and desugar.
+	Desugar works just like the ones used in the Parseltongue assignments, although a bit more of the work was done at the interpreter. get-vars lifts variables just as done in the parseltongue-extended-javascript assignment.
+However, instead of just getting the variables, it also gets the ScopeTypes that each variable should have (Local, NonLocal or Global).

+About our Core Language:

+	We have a few primitive types (VNum, VStr, VTrue, VNone, VPass...), VUnbound for the situation in which a variable has been defined but not assigned, and VHash: maybe the most important type.
+It represents objects (and lists, tuples, sets, dicts and classes are dealt as objects in our language).
+	A VHash has a box with hashs from CVals to CVals (because an object is basically a dictionary), a uid (unique identifier) that we use to check the 'is' operator, and a Type (with the name and the object representing its class).
+The basetype of an instance object is the class from which it is created, and the basetype of an object class is the one from which it inherits.
+Every class, at the end, inherits from _Object.
+And every object, when is created, executes the __init__ method in itself.

+About our scope:

 After analyzing how python scope works, we chose to implement ours with an environment and a store.
 Our store is just as the one taught in class, but our environment goes from an identifier to a (ScopeType * Location), with ScopeType being either 'Local', 'NonLocal' or 'Global'.
 This information is useful because there's a lot of perks related to this in python.

-We've also implemented a "VUnbound" type, which represents an unbound variable (but is never actually returned --- it is used for error checking) --- we want to discuss this as well, to make sure that it is a viable choice.

 How Scope Works: